 Billing.
 Billing your work to render an objective opinion means there can be no negotiations, bargaining, wheeling or dealing.

 Legal Staff.
 You’re working with lawyers, staff with legal background may be value-added and worth extra cost.
 I would recommend against hiring a bookkeeper and a receptionist and calling it a day.
 Once a practice moves into a public office, I most often find the bookkeeper and/or receptionist scenario, and it is woefully inadequate.
-Attorneys whose first contact is knowledgeable about what to ask if only to take a message learn immediately that you have medico-legal expertise.
+Attorneys whose first contact is knowledgeable about what to ask if only to take a message will learn immediately that you have medico-legal expertise.
 A receptionist without legal experience is essentially an answering service.
 What if that person is a rainmaker?

 Advertising is Not a Dirty Word, though it seems so to some forensic psychiatrists and other mental health experts.
 It isn’t.
 Here’s why.
 You are making a living and it is essential attorneys can find the expert witness best suited to the elements of a case.
 This is justifiable in front of a jury, judge or at the moment in deposition that opposing counsel tries to grill you on this point.
 I sometimes recommend a script to handle such questions with aplomb and confidence until it becomes more natural.
 Newbies to the field are most likely to get stage fright.
 Yet another reason to hire a consultant to help you navigate such questions. (caveat: shameless self-promotion.)